Skip to content

 • Each activity contains the following elements:

-• uuid: A Universally unique identifier (UUID) for the activity
+• uuid: A universal unique identifier (UUID) for the activity

 • name: A unique name for the activity